top of page

 Behavior

-Marbled salamanders spend most of their time underground, coming to the surface during breeding season.
+Marbled salamanders spend most of their time underground in burrows, coming to the surface during breeding season.
 However they may be found hiding

 Range